 The good news is that there’s a lot you can do with basic rental ware and linens—yes, if you want to pay to upgrade there are about ten thousand pretty (and often expensive) options out there, but you can absolutely to stick with basics and still be in great shape.
 The vast, vast majority of rental companies charge the same for any color of linen and, most rental companies charge the same price (or very close) for either poly or cotton.
 Choose cotton.
 They’re heavier, lie better, and more absorbent than poly (important when it comes to napkins.)
 That said, if you’re getting your linens from the venue, it’s likely they only own one color, so anything else will be an upcharge because they’ll be renting themselves.

-To illustrate just how many options you have with rentals, APW sponsor and Advertising Manager Emily and I went to the Hartmann Studios rental warehouse a few weeks ago (rental warehouses: unexpectedly magical places) and put some sample tables together to show you how small changes like linen color and style of napkin fold and placement can totally change the look of your tables for absolutely no extra money.
+To illustrate just how many options you have with rentals, APW Advertising Manager Emily and I went to the Hartmann Studios rental warehouse a few weeks ago (rental warehouses: unexpectedly magical places) and put some sample tables together to show you how small changes like linen color and style of napkin fold and placement can totally change the look of your tables for absolutely no extra money.
 Let’s get started.